Petra Divišová

-Petra Divišová (born 5 June 1984), is a Czech football striker, currently playing for Slavia Prague in the Czech First Division.
+Petra Divišová (born 5 June 1984), is a Czech former football striker, who played for Slavia Prague in the Czech Women's First League.
 She was a member of the Czech national team.

 Career

 After starting her career in TJ Blatná, in 2004 she moved to 1.
-FC Gerain the German Regionalliga.
+FC Gera in the German Regionalliga.
 In April 2007 she made her debut with the Czech national team in a friendly against Switzerland, and that year she signed for Slavia Prague, where she has played for over a decade.
 There she first played the UEFA Champions League, reaching the quarterfinals.

 She is from the village of Radošovice near Strakonice.
-Because the Czech league is not professional, Divišová works in a rehabilitation centre.
+Because the Czech league is not professional, Divišová worked in a rehabilitation centre.

+Personal life

+As of 27 April 2022, Divišová has a girlfriend with whom she is raising her daughter.